shagunbandi/WarCards/README.md

 # WarCards
-2 Player iOS using basic features of Swift.
+2 Player iOS App using basic features of Swift.